insomnious/game-hogwartslegacy/README.md

 # Changelog

 All notable changes to this project will be documented in this file.
 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+## [0.3.3] - 2023-03-31

+New installers and bug fixes

+### Added
+- Added an installer for UE4SS Blueprints that need to be installed to LogicMods.
+- Added an installer for Lua mods

+### Changed
+- Made the Lua mods list scrollable.

+### Fixed
+- Fixed a bug refreshing the Lua mods load order when there is no active profile in Vortex
+- Fixed a layout bug for Lua mods with exceedingly long names

 ## [0.3.2] - 2023-03-28